scy/perthensis/README.md

 ## How does it work?

 In version 3.5, Python started supporting `async`/`await` syntax for [coroutines](https://en.wikipedia.org/wiki/Coroutine).
-And MicroPython will have a subset of that functionality available in version 1.13.
+And MicroPython has a subset of that functionality available in version 1.13 and newer.
-There has not been a stable release of it yet, but you can already take advantage of it when using a nightly build.

 It's important to know that these are not threads.
 They do not actually run in parallel.